addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

 The above code passes our behavioral expectation as ```counter``` equals 1.
-Notice how easy this was to read the expectation on the last line (you probably grokked it without any explanation).
+Notice how easy it was to read the expectation on the last line (you probably grokked it without any explanation).

-Specs are grouped into suites which we describe using Jasmine's ```describe()``` function, again passing a string as a description and a function.
+Specs are grouped into suites which we describe using Jasmine's ```describe()``` function, again passing a string as a description and a function as we did for ```it()```.
 The name/description for your suite is typically that of the component or module you're testing.

-Jasmine will use it as the group name when it reports the results of the specs you've asked it to run.
+Jasmine will use the description as the group name when it reports the results of the specs you've asked it to run.
 A simple suite containing our sample spec could look like:

 ```javascript
 describe('Stats', function(){